PHP-CMSIG/search/integrations/yii/README.md

 <br />
 <br />

-Integration of the Schranz Search — Search Engine Abstraction Layer (SEAL) into Yii.
+Integration of the CMS-IG — Search Engine Abstraction Layer (SEAL) into Yii.

 > **Note**:
-> This is part of the `schranz-search/schranz-search` project create issues in the [main repository](https://github.com/schranz-search/schranz-search).
+> This is part of the `cmsig/search` project create issues in the [main repository](https://github.com/php-cmsig/search).

 > **Note**:
 > This project is heavily under development and any feedback is greatly appreciated.